NCI Dictionary of Cancer Terms

 stage II esophageal adenocarcinoma (... ee-SAH-fuh-JEE-ul A-deh-noh-KAR-sih-NOH-muh)

 Stage II is divided into stages IIA and IIB, depending on where the cancer has spread.
-In stage IIA, cancer has spread into the middle (muscle) layer of the esophageal wall.
-The tumor cells do not look at all like normal cells under a microscope and they grow quickly.
-In stage IIB, cancer (1) has spread into the outer (connective tissue) layer of the esophageal wall; or (2) is in the inner (mucosal) layer and may have spread into the middle (muscle) layer of the esophageal wall.
+In stage IIA, cancer has spread into the muscle layer of the esophagus wall.
+The cancer cells are grade 3.
+Grade 3 cancer cells look more abnormal under a microscope and grow and spread more quickly than grade 1 and 2 cancer cells.
+In stage IIB, cancer (1) has spread into the connective tissue layer of the esophagus wall; or (2) is in the mucosa or submucosa layer and may have spread into the muscle layer of the esophagus wall.
 Cancer is found in 1 or 2 lymph nodes near the tumor.